BasBBakkerIMF/imfbookr/README.md

 - Custom **ggplot2 themes** (e.g., `theme_imf_panel()`).
 - Helper functions to quickly create **line, bar, scatter, and dual-axis charts** with consistent IMF style.
 - Built-in defaults for **plot sizing and saving** (`ggsave_imf`).
 - Utility functions to streamline reproducible graphics for IMF reports and presentations.

+## IMF Color Palettes

+The package includes a set of predefined color constants and palettes consistent with IMF/WEO visual standards.
+You can use these colors directly in plots or via helper scales like scale_imf_colors().

 ## Usage